FlorianPO/SpriteEditor/README.md

 SE 4: revised version with fast and stable architecture (current version)

+SE 5: trying to integrate Qt (not on GitHub yet)

 Sprite Editor is meant to be as powerful, intuitive and simple as possible.
 It will provide tons of easy features meant to speed up graphical programming.